LUFA | Lab for Urban Forestry in the Anthropocene

 Nicole Puka, Lukas Gilkeson, Margaret Abood, Rebecca Brokaw, Kaitlyn Pike, Michael Rasmussen, Rasa Whittaker

-Additional Collaborators: Drew Hart (U.S. Forest Service), Joe Exl (Northwestern Indiana Regional Planning Commission [NIRPC]), plus additional CommuniTree partners
+Additional Collaborators: Drew Hart (U.S. Forest Service), plus all CommuniTree partners

 Project Description

-Tree planting provides communities with many benefits such as shade, stormwater management, air pollution reduction, and even human health benefits.
-However, how the benefits of trees relate to the social dynamics of the communities in which trees are planted is just beginning to be understood.
+Tree planting provides communities with many benefits such as shade, stormwater management, air pollution reduction, and human health benefits.
+However, how the benefits of trees relate to the social context of the communities in which trees are planted is just beginning to be understood.
 In order to make sure that initiatives like CommuniTree most benefit the communities they wish to serve, it is important to evaluate tree planting in the context of the goals and desires not just of formal project partners but also of residents of neighborhoods in which trees are being planted.
-Through this research, LUFA will implement a long-term, mixed methods, community-based research project that will use a surveys, interviews, and tree inventories to evaluate and improve the efficacy of tree planting as it provides benefits to Northwest Indiana communities.
+Through this research, LUFA is engaged in a long-term, mixed methods, community-based research project that uses social surveys, interviews, tree inventories, and spatial analysis methods to evaluate and improve the efficacy of tree planting as it provides benefits to Northwest Indiana communities.

 Picture